mtelvers/solver-timeouts/README.md

-Log files for solver timeouts for 2024 (Jan - Jul)
+Log files for solver timeouts for 2024 (Jan - Nov)